KeckObservatory/mKTL/doc/glossary.rst

  * **Protocol**:
-	Protocol, as used in the above statement, refers to a communication protocol, as opposed to an object oriented synonym for interface.
+	Protocol, as used in the above statement, refers to a communication protocol, as opposed to being a synonym for an interface in an object-oriented context.
 Borrowing phrasing from `Wikipedia <https://en.wikipedia.org/wiki/Communication_protocol>`_,
 	a communication protocol defines the rules, syntax, semantics, and synchronization of communication between